illustration of distribution list vs. shared inbox

 What is a Shared Mailbox?

-For example, a business might use a shared mailbox like “support@company.com” for all their support-related communication.
+For example, a business might use a shared mailbox like “support@company.com” for all its support-related communication.
 Whenever a customer sends an email to support@companyname.com, the email arrives in a common inbox from where an agent can pick up the email and respond to it.

 Key Differences Between Distribution List and Shared Mailbox